elcuervo/gerbil/README.md

 ![Gerbil!](http://www.petsworld.co.uk/images/gerbil.jpg)

+_n_.
+Gerbils: Inquisitive, friendly animals that rarely bite, TDD for the rest of us

 Gerbil attemps to be an uber simple and minimalistic testing framework for javascript.
 It's written in coffeescript so be nice with me